Retirement Anxiety: How Boomers Navigate a World of Pain

 For retirees experiencing emotional distress, talking to a mental health professional can help.
 Counselling can provide coping strategies, assist in redefining one’s identity and purpose, and treat clinical depression or anxiety.
 Maintaining social connections, establishing routines, pursuing meaningful activities and setting achievable goals also support emotional well-being in retirement.

-While retirement offers the gift of time, navigating the emotional challenges of major life changes requires awareness, effort and often outside help.
+While retirement offers time, navigating the emotional challenges of significant life changes requires awareness, effort and often outside help.
 By addressing issues head-on and cultivating fulfilling pursuits, most retirees can adjust emotionally and safeguard their mental health during this transition.

 Financial Fears: A Looming Storm